X

 Price fluctuations

 But why do home prices go up and down with the seasons?
 Well, the reasons are mostly practical.
 Demand drops as winter sets it.
-In many states, it can be difficult to travel around to view homes.
-And, once you get there, they often look drab and dreary against gray skies and monochrome yards.
+In many states, it can be difficult to travel around to view homes, or the weather too poor to spend much time evaluating them, at least from the outside.
+And, if you do, they often look drab and dreary against gray skies and monochrome yards.

-Add to that the nightmare of house hunting (and selling!) over the holiday season, and there are simply fewer buyers around.
-Sellers know that, so they try to avoid listing unless they absolutely have to.
-Obviously, few buyers and desperate sellers add up to lower prices.
+Add to that the challenges of house hunting (and selling!) over the holiday season, and there are simply fewer buyers around.
+Sellers know this, so they try to avoid listing unless they absolutely have to, and sellers may even pull their listings for a time.
+Those folks that remain in the market are the most motivated buyers and sellers, and this usually adds up to lower prices.

 Negotiating a purchase in springtime

 Spring transforms those bleak landscapes - both the actual landscape and the housing market.
-Sellers flock to list and buyers begin their searches.
-Some purchasers find bargains among old listings that have been sadly hibernating for the previous few months.
-Others are excited by the fresh, new listings.
+As the weather warms, more potential list homes and buyers begin their searches.
+Some purchasers may find bargains among old listings that have been hibernating for the previous few months.
+Others buyers are drawn in by fresh, new listings to peruse.

-Typically, the rising demand created by a flood of new buyers outstrips the increase in the supply ("inventory") of available homes.
-So prices move up.
+Typically, the rising demand created by an influx of new buyers outstrips the increase in the supply ("inventory") of available homes.
+Competition for desirable homes and locations increases, so prices move up.

 When you buy a home in the spring, you may find you have more leverage than you would in the summer peak season.
-But, compared to winter, be prepared to pay more for the extra choice you should have.
-Things like paying over the asking price and bidding wars become more common at this time of year.
+But, compared to winter, you'll have less, so be prepared to pay more for the extra choices you may have.
+This can include things like paying over the asking price, fewer seller concessions and a greater prospect of "bidding wars", which become more common in the spring.

 Related: Buying a Home in the Summer